If the "day and the hour" of Jesus' coming are unknown, how can we know when it will happen?

 Email Received:

-If the Rapture happens at an unknown time, how can it happen, as you state, during the 7-year Tribulation when even a poor mathematician could figure out when it was coming, based on Scripture and on the very detailed description of the tribulation period?
-You have it placed in your chronology diagram at a specific place and we could figure out close to the day on which it would take place.
+If Jesus said the Rapture happens at an unknown day and hour, how can it happen, as you state, during the 7-year Tribulation when even a poor mathematician could figure out when it was coming, based on Scripture and on the very detailed description of the tribulation period?
+You have placed it in your chronology diagram at a specific place, so we should be able to figure out approximately the day on which it will happen.

 Ted’s Response:

-For even more details, read chapters 4 (Jewish Spring Feasts/Holy Days ) and 5 (Jewish Fall Feasts/Holy Days ) in my online book, Creation ...
+For even more details about how Jesus fulfilled or will fulfill the Hebrew feasts/holy days, read chapter 4 (Hebraic Spring Festivals/Holy Days ) and chapter 5 (Hebraic Fall Festivals/Holy Days ) in my online book, Creation ...
 Counterfeits ... and the 70th Week.

-Jesus' claim that "no one knows about that day or hour" of His coming (Matthew 24:36) is satisfied by the fact that we do not know, for certain, in which year (and, thus, on which day and hour of that year) His aerial reappearance will be.
+Jesus' claim that "no one knows about that day or hour" of His coming is satisfied by the fact that we do not know, for absolute certain, in which year (and, thus, on which day and hour of that year) His aerial reappearance in the clouds will be.
 Plus, even if we could know which year, Rosh haShanah traditionally is observed on two consecutive days; in fact, the shofar (ram's horn) is blown both days.

 Return to Email Questions and Ted’s Responses